Magisk-Modules-Repo/Pix3lify/README.md

 ## ⭐ Changelog
 ### v2.1.0
-* Uninstall disables Flip to Shhh
+* Flip to Shhh now gets disables when module is uninstalled

 ### v2.0.9
 * Downgrade to Sounds 1.0 (4795461) for support for Oreo